coq/ceps/text/052-platform-release-cycle.md

 ## Platform

-When Coq VX+rc is tagged, the PRM branches vX
+When Coq VX+rc1 is tagged, the PRM branches vX

 4. Starting with the pins made by RM on Coq's CI all packages part of the platform (or its core) are pinned (in accordance with upstreams, which are